Coin-Op Telephone Line Music

 Following

-the success of the Théâtrophone and Electrophone systems,
+the success of the Théâtrophone and Electrophone

-libraries were the true
+public.
+Such libraries were

-forerunners of the American telephone line music systems of the 1940s.
+the true forerunners of the American telephone line music systems of the 1940s.
 People just had to learn about the music libraries for

 the concept to expand.